 When Gutenberg WordPress editor and Twenty Nineteen finally releases, you will have the power to give your website a more traditional business look.

 WordPress didn’t merge the new template into the core yet.
-That’s why we don’t get the “Live Demo” till date instead of the first glimpse.
+That’s why we don’t get the “Live Demo” to date instead of the first glimpse.
 Till then, you can follow the project’s GitHub page to have an eye on the progress.
 At least I can say that the users are going to get something fascinating.

 Is Your Website Ready For WordPress 5.0?